 In fact, he focused very little of his time on warning of eternal hell.
 (What Jesus Said About Hell) Rather he focused on the literal hells that people were currently experiencing and living.
 At the center of Jesus’ message was good news.

 If you are following Jesus you are carrying the best news possible.
 Your words AND actions should reflect that.
 The way you talk to people, about people, and treat people should show the Gospel.
 And what’s that message?
 That everyone is invited to the party.
 Even the people that we as a society say are out, Jesus says no, they are in.

 Love, Don’t Threaten

 Jesus never threatened anyone.
 The one person that was righteous and had every right to condemn the wrongdoings he saw didn’t.
 Rather he had grace and compassion.
-That’s not to say that he never spoke of judgement or showed anger.
+That’s not to say that he never spoke of judgment or showed anger.
 But he didn’t lead off with it.
 And more often than not when judgment did come up it was directed at the religious who were condemning people they were supposed to love.

 I think we are starting to see the long term effect of the turn or burn movement, as I like to call it.
-And it’s a total rejection of the Gospel, or at least a rejection of the Gospel they were presented.
+And it’s a total rejection of the Gospel or at least a rejection of the Gospel they were presented.
 You can get someone to temporarily change via a threat, but long term change rarely takes hold.
 Threats don’t bread change.
 They bread short-term fear.
-And that’s the what the Gospel is about.
+And that’s what the Gospel is about.

 The church needs to love those that are different than them, not threaten them.
 It should concern us that the people that wanted to be around Jesus the most were the ones that the religious avoided.
 People that are nothing like us should want to be around us.
 Why?
-Because the love that we show them.
+Because of the love that we show them.

 Focus on the Injustice People Face Now